-James Wharton, originally from North Wales, joined the British Army in August 2003.
-On completion of his initial training James entered the ranks of the Household Cavalry, choosing to be a member of the elite Blues and Royals.
-In 2007 James served in Southern Iraq for seven months carrying out his duties as an Armoured Reconnaissance soldier.
-In 2008 he spent 4 months assisting in the training of other troops preparing for active service at the British Army's training facility in Alberta, Canada.
+James Wharton, originally from north Wales, joined the British Army in August 2003.
+On completion of his initial training he entered the ranks of the Household Cavalry, choosing to become a member of the elite Blues and Royals.
+In 2007, James served in southern Iraq for seven months carrying out his duties as an Armoured Reconnaissance soldier.
+In 2008 he spent four months assisting in the training of other troops preparing for active service at the British Army's training facility in Alberta, Canada, serving as the gunner to Prince Harry.
 James has played a part on all major state occasions including the State Opening of Parliament, Lord Mayors Parade, Cenotaph Parade, and the Queen’s Birthday Parade.
 In April 2011, James was honoured to be escorting the Sovereign on the occasion of the Duke and Duchess of Cambridge's wedding.
+It would be the last state ceremonial occasion James participated in.

 James was the first openly gay person to appear on the front cover of Soldier magazine, the British Army's official publication, which also had an in-depth article on James' life as its feature.
-Marrying his long term partner Thomas in March 2010 James and his husband became the first same sex couple to have their relationship formalised in the Household Cavalry's 350 year history.
-More so, they enjoyed the celebrations within the very walls of the Knightsbridge based barracks.
+Marrying his long-term partner Thomas in March 2010 James and his husband became the first same sex couple to have their relationship formalised in the Household Cavalry's 360-year history.
+More so, they enjoyed the celebrations within the very walls of the Knightsbridge based barracks – where James came out at the age of 18.

-James has modeled for Ross Watson, who created a painting and a number of photographic portraits of James in August 2011; some of which have been bought by Sir Elton John.
-The painting and portraits made their debut in December 2011 in Sydney at Ross' 25th anniversary in art exhibition.
+James has modeled for Ross Watson, who created a painting and several photographic portraits of him in August 2011; some of which have been bought by Sir Elton John.
+The painting and portraits made their debut in December 2011 in Sydney at Ross’s 25th anniversary in art exhibition.
+James would later open his Melbourne and London exhibitions and remains a close friend to Ross, and a collector of his work.

 1. The Five People You Meet in Heaven, by Mitch Albom